 Breathable bedroom fabrics

-That you have a good quality mattress, goes without saying, but don’t skimp on the bedding and other fabrics used in your bedroom if you would like a calm environment.
+That you have a good quality mattress, goes without saying, but don’t skimp on the bedding and other fabrics used in your bedroom if you would like a calm bedroom environment.
 Natural linen is my favourite as it has a beautiful relaxed look and its appeal lies in the fact that it is breathable so will keep you warm in the winter and cool in the summer.
 Natural cotton too is a great choice, particularly with a high thread count.

 This gorgeous bedroom has all the elements I love, beautiful windows, quirky bedside tables and lamps and a pretty soft colour palette – you can even have that touch of red if you use it sparingly!

-The right bedroom lighting
+The right lighting for a calm bedroom

 As bedrooms are used predominately for sleeping, it is important to ensure you have bedside lamps in addition to overhead lighting that is controlled separately.
 I love natural light too as there is nothing worse than a dingy bedroom in a dark corner of the house – you just need to ensure that you have the right window dressings to block out daylight when you need to sleep but let in the light throughout the day to ensure the room is fresh and clean.
 I love the room above with its lovely natural light, unobtrusive roller blind, bedside lamps and feature pendant – great ways to control the light during the day and evening.